 Overall time to complete: 20 minutes

-Prerequisites: A valid Azure subscription and a valid Microsoft or Organizational that is able to access the subscription
+Prerequisites: A valid Azure subscription and a valid Microsoft or Organizational email id that is able to access the subscription

 1. Managing Azure Services

-There are two web portal available to manage everything you need to in Microsoft Azure.
+There are two web portals available to manage everything you need to in Microsoft Azure.
 In this hands on lab we will look at both portals and consider how to navigate around the various services that Azure provides.

-We'll look at the Management Portal which allows administrators to view and administer most, but not all Azure services and features.
+We'll look at the Management Portal which allows administrators to view and administer most, but not all, Azure services and features.
 A newer portal is currently in preview.
 This is the "Azure Preview Portal".
 We'll be taking a look at this too as many of the features that are both generally available and in preview are not accessible through the Management Portal.

 During this lab please bear in mind that the first "port of call" to manage your Azure services should be done through the Azure Preview Portal but as certain functionality is not available in this portal we will be considering the Management Portal to plug the gap.